 Grade-level expectations for independent reading indicate the target for each grade level.
-A student's reading level is reported with a letter A-Z, indicating progress along a reading continuum.

 A transfer student entering from an accredited school during a grading period will be given credit for work done at his/her former school.
 Grades will be averaged with those assigned at the receiving school.